CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 \section{Evaluation}

-In this section, we present a comprehensive evaluation of the proposed CLAP framework.
-We validate our method through extensive experiments on both a real-world robotic platform and simulation environments, utilizing LIBERO~\cite{libero}.
+In this section, we present an extensive evaluation of the proposed CLAP framework.
+We validate our method through experiments on both a real-world robotic platform and simulation environments using LIBERO~\cite{libero}.
 Beyond standard performance metrics, we analyze the learned latent action space to quantify the alignment between visual dynamics and physical control.
-Our evaluation aims to address the following research questions: \begin{enumerate} \item \textbf{Performance \& Precision:} Can CLAP-NTP and CLAP-RF effectively execute complex bimanual manipulation tasks?
-Does the hierarchical design enable high-precision control?
-(See Section~\ref{sec:exp_deploy}). \item \textbf{Generalizability:} Does the model robustly adapt to unseen objects (OOD) and varying environmental conditions?
-Does the model robustly adapt to new embodiments?
-(See Section~\ref{sec:exp_deploy} and~\ref{sec:exp_sim}). \item \textbf{Cross-Modal Alignment:} How effective is the learned latent space in bridging the domain gap between human videos and robotic data?
-(See Section~\ref{sec:exp_human}). \end{enumerate}
+Our evaluation addresses the following research questions: \begin{enumerate} \item \textbf{Performance \& Precision:} Can CLAP-NTP and CLAP-RF effectively execute complex bimanual manipulation tasks, and does the hierarchical design enable high-precision control?
+We study this in Section~\ref{sec:exp_deploy}. \item \textbf{Generalizability:} Does the model robustly adapt to unseen objects, varying environmental conditions, and new embodiments?
+We evaluate this in Sections~\ref{sec:exp_deploy} and~\ref{sec:exp_sim}. \item \textbf{Cross-Modal Alignment:} How effective is the learned latent space in bridging the domain gap between human videos and robotic data?
+We analyze this in Section~\ref{sec:exp_human}. \end{enumerate}